aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/frictionless-futures.md

 - Visualised how AI and computer vision enable seamless customer experiences.
 - Illustrated secure data architecture in action.
 - Created a strong narrative link between frictionless technology and commercial outcomes.

 ---

+## Impact

+- Built and launched the space in **under two months**.
+- Welcomed over **175 visitors from 70+ client organisations**  .
+- Enabled PwC to communicate how frictionless experiences can **increase basket size by 20% and reduce waste**.
+- **Shortlisted for the MCA Awards 2024** for innovation and strategic client impact.

+---